hfiguiere/magellan/doc/devices.md

 Drivers are defined with the following struct:
 * id: id of the driver as referenced by entry in the devices list
-* ports: kind of ports the driver support.
-"UsbSerial" is the only currently supported value
+* ports: kind of ports the driver support (an array).
+"UsbSerial" and "RfComm" are the only currently supported values.

-If your device needs a new driver.
+# If your device needs a new driver.

 If it works with gpsbabel already, it probably just need the driver entry in the devices.json and adding the proper match pattern in